-- Green (G) positive progress made, objectives being achieved - Amber (A) objectives not being achieved, no concerns - Red (R) Objectives not achieved, concerns about objectives/policy.
+Green (G) - positive progress made, objectives being achieved

+Amber (A) - objectives not being achieved, no concerns

+Red (R) - Objectives not achieved, concerns about objectives/policy.

 SA Objectives Potential SA indicators Data Commentary 1.
 Develop and maintain a balanced population structure % of population aged 65+ 2011 census data: % of Pembrokeshire population 65 and over = 21.8% compared to 18.4% in Wales (ONS, 2011) 19.2% in Pembrokeshire and 17.39% in Wales in 2001 (ONS, 2001).
 Census data is unchanged.
-The 2011 Census has revealed that the percentage of the population over the age of 65 has increased by 2% in 10 years.The LDP does not have a direct influence on population structure.
-The LDP provides for housing and access to good quality employment which could balance Pembrokeshire's ageing population.Action: Continue to monitor SA Objective.
-2. Promote human health and wellbeing through a healthy lifestyle and access to healthcare and recreation opportunities and a clean and healthy environment Access to key services Total number of people Killed or Seriously Injured (KSI) per year Long term sickness Accessibility of semi- natural greenspace Pembrokeshire has the 3^{rd} greatest percentage of Lower Super Output Areas (LSOAs) in the most deprived 10% of areas for the Access domain, based on access to key services by bus and/or on foot (Pembrokeshire Single Needs Assessment, 2012).
-Number of people killed or seriously injured in road traffic incidents in Pembrokeshire in 2017 = 52 (54 in 2013, 60 in 2014, 61 in 2015, 62 in 2016), compared to 670 (1,144 in 2013, 1,263 in 2014, 1,186 in 2015, 975 in 2016) in Wales for the same period (WG Statistics, 2016).
+The 2011 Census has revealed that the percentage of the population over the age of 65 has increased by 2% in 10 years.
+The LDP does not have a direct influence on population structure.
+The LDP provides for housing and access to good quality employment which could balance Pembrokeshire's ageing population.
+Action: Continue to monitor SA Objective.
+2. Promote human health and wellbeing through a healthy lifestyle and access to healthcare and recreation opportunities and a clean and healthy environment Access to key services Total number of people Killed or Seriously Injured (KSI) per year Long term sickness Accessibility of semi- natural greenspace Pembrokeshire has the 3 rd greatest percentage of Lower Super Output Areas (LSOAs) in the most deprived 10% of areas for the Access domain, based on access to key services by bus and/or on foot (Pembrokeshire Single Needs Assessment, 2012).
+Number of people killed or seriously injured in road traffic incidents in Pembrokeshire in 2018 = 63 (54 in 2013, 60 in 2014, 61 in 2015, 62 in 2016, 65 in 2017), compared to 986 (1,144 in 2013, 1,263 in 2014, 1,186 in 2015, 975 in 2016, 930 in 2017) in Wales for the same period (WG Statistics, 2019).
 Pembrokeshire has the 3 rd greatest percentage of Lower Super Output Areas (LSOAs) in the most deprived 10% of areas for the Access domain, based on access to key services by bus and/or on foot (Single Needs Assessment, 2012).
-The number of people killed or seriously injured in road traffic incidents in Pembrokeshire in 2017 has decreased since the last AMR (WG Statistics, 2017).
+The number of people killed or seriously injured in road traffic incidents in Pembrokeshire in 2018 has decreased marginally since the last AMR (WG Statistics, 2019).
 Sixteen percent of people in Pembrokeshire state that they are limited a lot by a health problem/disability (15% in Wales) (Welsh Health Survey, 2015).
 The percentage of people who report their general health as fair/poor is 20% in Pembrokeshire and 19% in Wales (Welsh Health Survey, 2015).
 The Welsh Health Survey ceased in 2015, health and related lifestyles are reported using the National Survey for Wales.
 The data for general health are not currently available by local authority area and are not comparable to the Welsh Health Survey.
-46.339 ha of Greenfield land has been lost to development which is not allocated in the Plan.
-The area of Greenfield land permitted for development which is not otherwise allocated is lower than in previous
+Future updates will look at Illnesses and Child Health (2019).
+Data will be available by health board (Hywel Dda Local Health Board in Pembrokeshire).